 #11 If you agree on specific steps, think about the metrics to measure progress or milestones/deadlines

 It is more professional, shows intention, and will give you an instrument to track how well you are doing.
 Also, you can use those metrics as a measure to chase your manager gently.

-You can use performance management software or the performance measurement features in project management solutions like Bordio to help you set and track those metrics.
+You can use productivity software like Bordio to help you set and track those metrics.

 #12 Make it less formal whenever necessary